 We found we cannot rely on campground wifi.
-Most places it does not work well (doesn’t always reach to your RV) and the connections are usually “spotty” with speeds, etc. We’ve also found many campgrounds actually have rules asking that you only use the wifi (internet) for checking email and NOT streaming.
+In most places, it does not work well (doesn’t always reach your RV) and the connections are usually “spotty” with speeds, etc. We’ve also found many campgrounds actually have rules asking that you only use the wifi (internet) for checking email and NOT streaming.
 So, we learned the hard way we needed to have our own internet that we could carry with us.
 And not rely on wifi at a campground.

 WiFi While Driving

 Plus being able to have wifi while driving down the road became more important.
-On travel days usually whomever is not driving is working.
+On travel days usually, whoever is not driving is working.
 We each have “unlimited” data on our phones but “unlimited” data does not mean “unlimited” speeds.
-In fact we’ve learned this the hard way when using all the “free” data on our phone plans to be throttled down with speeds to where any apps that required data usage were all but unusable.
+In fact, we’ve learned this the hard way when using all the “free” data on our phone plans to be throttled down with speeds to where any apps that required data usage were all but unusable.

 Basic Mobile Internet Set Up

 Now, what do you REALLY need?
-To answer this question, we highly recommend checking out the mobile internet resource center at rvmobileinternet.com.
+To answer this question, we highly recommend checking out the mobile internet resource center.

-What we currently use is a very basic set up and is comprised of 3 things.
-It’s very easy to set up and requires no major install process.
+What we currently use is a very basic setup and is comprised of 3 things.
+It’s very easy to set up and requires no major installation process.
 It’s also very portable.

-#2 We have a hot spot from Travel Data which uses T-mobile.
-This was a life saver this past summer when in Northern Wisconsin as the only carrier with service in the area was T-Mobile!
+#2 We have a hotspot from Travel Data, which uses T-mobile.
+This was a lifesaver this past summer when in Northern Wisconsin the only carrier with service in the area was T-Mobile!

-#3 We sometimes use a mimo antenna to hook into the Verizon Jet pack.
+#3 We sometimes use a Mimo antenna to hook into the Verizon Jet pack.
 We only use this if the signal in an area is weak.
-This helps with the signal strength for better service.
+This helps with signal strength for better service.

 - We actually DON’T use a booster!
 Since we are not huge boondockers in the sense of going out to remote areas, it’s something we’ve found we do not need.

-- We will use our Travel Data as a back up OR for the kids to have their own wifi.
-This can be especially helpful when we are trying to upload videos or needing the extra bandwidth.
+- We will use our Travel Data as a backup OR for the kids to have their own wifi.
+This can be especially helpful when we are trying to upload videos or need extra bandwidth.

 - Occasionally we have tethered to our phones if out and about.